Election Official (EO)

 Your ability to take or give direction, and work co-operatively towards a common goal and deadline.

-Your ability in administrative, clerical and numerical roles where accuracy and timely completion is important.
+Your ability in administrative, clerical and numerical tasks where accuracy and timely completion is important.